eloiiiseyu/Projects/README.md

-# Renewable Energy Project
+# Renewable Energy Project (WIP)
+Eloise Yu started this project on May 12, 2024.

 ## Project Goal
 - This goal of this project is to predict renewable energy output by analyzing the relationship between weather and past energy generation.

 ## Dataset Description
-- This renewable power generation and weather conditions dataset is from kaggle <https://www.kaggle.com/datasets/pythonafroz/renewable-power-generation-and-weather-conditions?resource=download>.
+- This renewable power generation and weather conditions dataset is from [Kaggle]<https://www.kaggle.com/datasets/pythonafroz/renewable-power-generation-and-weather-conditions?resource=download>.
 This datasets contains 196776 rows x 17 columns of data.
 - Here are some explanation to specific columns in the dataset
 - energy delta - The difference in energy consumption in Watt-hours (Wh) from the previous timestamp to the current timestamp.
 - GHI - Global Horizontal Irradiance in Watts per square meter (W/m²) measured by a pyranometer